Pigeon Empowers Mothers With A Holistic Maternity Skincare Line: The Perfect Blend Of Nature, Science, And Sustainability

 – Mr. Yusuke Nakata, CEO, Pigeon Singapore Business Unit.

-Stretch Marks Cream Prep your skin for the massive stretch with Peptides and Amino Acids Target
+Stretch Marks Cream – Prep your skin for the massive stretch with Peptides and Amino Acids

-Stretch Marks Serum Lighten stretch marks scars with BrightenPlu5+, a skin-loving brightening combination Restore
+Stretch Marks Serum – Lighten stretch marks scars with BrightenPlu5+, a skin-loving brightening combination

-Firming Cream Tighten and smoothen skin appearance with Carnitine and Peptides On-The-Go
+Firming Cream – Tighten and smoothen skin appearance with Carnitine and Peptides

 Hashtag: #Pigeon #NaturalBotanicalMaternity